diegoeil/diegoeil/README.md

 ## About Me

-- I'm Software Engineer from London
+- I'm a Software Engineer from London
 - I speak English / Portuguese
 - I work at Eurostar
 - 💻 🛠️ 💂 🚄 💙 🇬🇧 🇧🇷 🤓